 "Be informed…stay informed…stay connected!"

 Parents have found it helpful to sign up for the Special Education Listserv to keep up on timely meeting invites and other emails of interest.
-This is the quickest way to get in the loop with parent-to-parent communications, notices from Pam’s office, and trainings or happenings in our community or in other school districts related to special education.
+This is the quickest way to get in the loop with parent-to-parent communications, notices from the special education office, trainings or happenings in our community or in other school districts related to special education.

 Items of interest:

-- Disability Awareness Workshops are held at each elementary school, designed to help fourth-grade students get a taste of what life is like when a family or individual is affected by disability.
+Disability Awareness Workshops are held at each elementary school, designed to help fourth-grade students get a taste of what life is like when a family or individual is affected by disability.
 Sponsored by Bloomfield Hills and presented by parent volunteers, these workshops take students through a variety of stations that simulate different disabilities.
-Contact your PTO or Barbara Kappy at 248.341.5839 or firstname.lastname@example.org for more information.
+Contact your PTO or Barbara Kappy at 248.341.5839 or

 Our District Transition Coordinator is Lisa Brown - 248.341.5715.